 A: Yes.
-The Basic Star, which exempts up to $30,000 of the full market value of a home applies to any homeowner regardless of age, as long as they reside in that legal and primary residence, and have an adjusted gross income under $500,000.
+The Basic Star, which exempts up to $30,000 of the full market value of a home applies to any homeowner regardless of age, as long as they reside in that legal and primary residence, and the total household income doesn't exceed $500,000.

 Q: What other documentation do I need to bring with my Enhanced Star application?

 A: If you are applying for the first time, you need to register with the State.
 However, if you are upgrading from Basic to Enhanced, you are required to bring a photocopy of your prior year's income tax return, as well as proof of your age and home ownership.

 Q: I already have an Enhanced Star exemption.
-Do I have to renew it every year?
+Do I still have to renew it every year?